junxit/us-congress-bills-111/metadata.md

 - 2009-12-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-103.
 - 2009-12-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-103.
 - 2009-12-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 223.
+- 2010-07-14 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5867; text as passed Senate: CR S5867)
+- 2010-07-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5867; text as passed Senate: CR S5867)